donnovan-lyons/dlyons8.github.io/_posts/2019-05-16-my_first_project_a_cli_data_gem.markdown

 ### Making Things Real

-I knew immediately the Nokogiri and pry gems would be necessary, so they were placed in the gemspec file.
+I knew immediately the `nokogiri` and `pry` gems would be necessary, so they were placed in the gemspec file.

-The essential and most important part here was to use Nokogiri to extract the data from the HTML and its embedded nodes.
-Specifically, by obtaining the URL of a particular movie, one should be able to extract the: title, year, watch_with, watch_when, genre, review, stars in movie, movie rating, movie language, and url.
+Nokogiri is what makes scraping a reality, as it parses out the HTML documents and makes them searchable via CSS3 selectors.
+Thus, the essential and most important part here was to use Nokogiri to extract the data from the HTML and its embedded nodes.

+Therefore by obtaining the URL of a particular movie, with Nokogiri one should be able to extract the: title, year, watch_with, watch_when, genre, review, stars in movie, movie rating, movie language, and url.

 ### Discover Objects